djalbat/murmuration/README.md

 The migration functionality will definitely not suit every use case, however it can provide surety for small applications running on multiple Node instances connecting to a single MariaDB instance.
 It is essential that the prescriptions below are followed pretty much to the letter.
 Failing to do so will doubtless result in failure.

 The `migrate()` function takes the usual `configuration` argument followed by `migrationsDirectoryPath` argument and a `callback` argument.
-The callback is invoked with the usual `error` argument, which is truthy if the migrations have succeeded and falsey otherwise.
+The callback is called with the usual `error` argument, which is truthy if the migrations have succeeded and falsey otherwise.

 ```
 const configuration = ... ,